-Yard Limit signs indicate Absolute Stop UNLESS specific authority to proceed beyond the sign (in either direction) has been issued by the person in charge of that track.
-There is no Main Track designated in Sandstone Yard Limits, which means 1st class trains hold no special authority over other classes of trains at that location.
+Yard Limit signs indicate Absolute Stop (because no signals) UNLESS specific authority to proceed beyond the sign (in either direction) has been issued by the person in charge of that track.
+There is no Main Track designated in Sandstone Industrial Limits, which means 1st class trains hold no special authority over other classes of trains at that location.
 This is done because the depot is on the North Pass, not the main line.
-It also gives the Sandstone switcher freedom to make its frequent moves from the south side to the north side and back, thereby reducing dispatcher work load.
+It also gives the Sandstone switcher freedom to make its frequent moves from the south side to the north side and back, thereby reducing dispatcher workload.